carynbear/carynbear.github.io/programmingstudy.md

 Students need to get parent consent for participating in the study.
 Participation is completely voluntary.

 ### Teacher’s Responsibility
 Teachers need to give students two links that will be provided for them and that’s it!
-One link is a link to [permission form online]() and the other is a link to [the interest form](). \\
+One link is a link to an online [permission form] () and the other is a link to [the interest form](). \\

 _This is a great activity for students to complete at the end of the year.
 Results from the study can help you inform your curriculum._